MBYSmesh/mbys-token-sale/README.md

 The script run by the command above will `wait` until interrupted.
 This gives users the opportunity to interact with the contracts using ganache-cli on port 8545.

+### Operational steps

+1. Deploy the contract careful to configure properly the values for `startTime`, `endTime`, `wallet` and `controller`. `wallet` will receive all payments made over the course of the crowdsale. `controller` will be the owner of the `MBYSToken` contract after the sale concludes and thus will have the ability to continue minting tokens.

+2. Wait until the sale begins at `startTime`.

+3. Users can buy up to 70000 ether worth of `MBYSToken`s.

+4. Sale ends either due to the sale cap being reached or due to the sale period expiring (at `endTime`).

+5. The owner must call `MBYSCrowdsale.finalize()` in order release the tokens and to transfer `MBYSToken` ownership to `controller`.

+6. Use the `controller` account to credit presale investors' wallets with
+   MBYSTokens: `MBYSToken.mint(investorAddress, tokenAmountExpressedInWei, {from: controller})`.